How to Make Cannabutter at Home

 Decarboxylate Cannabis Before Cooking

+When learning how to make weed butter, a crucial step in the process is decarbing your weed.
 Decarboxylating or “decarbing” cannabis involves heating cannabis to activate the therapeutic cannabinoids in the plant matter.
-The chemical reaction that decarbing cannabis creates is the best way to maximize the potency of the plant’s potential health benefits.
+The chemical reaction decarbing cannabis creates is the best way to maximize the potency of the plant’s potential health benefits.

 Keep an eye on the temperature to help retain cannabinoids.
 Cannabinoids decarboxylate at different rates, so even if you decarboxylate at 240°F (115°C), you will likely still have some left.